kaflesque/SortingVisualizer/README.md

 ---
 # Features
 * Responsive
-* Can adjust speed while
+* Can adjust speed while sorting
 * Other buttons and sliders are disabled while sorting

 ---